 - Background Eraser Tool

-Using a solid colored background is the easiest way to show about changing the color.
+Using a solid colored background is the easiest way to show to change the color.
 We are going to use a solid-colored background.
-Just click on ‘Create new fill or adjustment layer’ and choose ‘Solid Color.’
+Just click on ‘Create new fill or adjustment layer and choose ‘Solid Color.’

-An additional part of color change is effect addition.
+An additional part of photo color correction is effect addition.
 Well, you can skip this part if you do not like it.
-However, the effect addition can give the image an eye-catchy look.
+However, the effect addition can give the image an eye-catching look.
 So, add a ‘Color Lookup’ table and choose the best effect that suits your image.
 We are using ‘filmstock_50.3dl’ that gives the image a relevant look.

-Completing all the steps above, it is time to save the image.
-Save as a PSD (Photoshop Document) format so that you may modify it later.
+After completing all the steps above, it is time to save the image.
+Save it in a PSD (Photoshop Document) format so that you may modify it later.
 The format keeps all the method history for you.
 Also, there are other formats you can save.
 One of the most popular and support-friendly formats is JPEG.
 You can decrease image size and use it for the web as well.

 The Color Key Photoshop, AKA the color-changing capability of Photoshop, provides remarkable changes to images.
 The operation changes to the theme or creates a complementary visual presentation.
 You can set a solid-colored background with the specific tone you need.
 Same for the replacement background, that is really a great thing to use.

 The subject of an image can get a catchy look depending on the background and tone.
 Photoshop canvas color is the easiest way to change or modify a subject impression.
 However, you need to isolate the subject to do so, and the process should be smooth for the best view.
 So, take care of the subject, then take care of the background.
 And you are all done.